-There are many sophisticated Life Income Gift Vehicles available to donors through The Foundation of the Diocese of Raleigh as authorized by the Internal Revenue Code.
+There are many Life Income Gift Vehicles available to donors through The Foundation of the Diocese of Raleigh as authorized by the Internal Revenue Code.
 The specific gift vehicle selected by the donor with respective tax advantages should always be based upon the donor’s charitable desire and per advice of their financial advisor.
 The following represents two simple examples.

 A Charitable Gift Annuity is acontractbetween a donor and The Foundation.
-The donor makes a gift to the Foundation which agrees to pay a specified income to the donor for life.
-It is legally binding and is payable from the general assets of the Foundation.
-The payout rates for a “Single Life Annuity” or “Two Life Annuity” agreement do not exceed those suggested by the American Council on Gift Annuities as updated on their website, http://www.acga-web.org .The payout rates range from 4 percent to 9 percent depending upon the annuitant’s age.
+The donor makes a gift to The Foundation which agrees to pay a specified income to the donor for life.
+It is legally binding and is payable from the general assets of The Foundation.
+The payout rates for a “Single Life Annuity” or “Two Life Annuity” agreement do not exceed those suggested by the American Council on Gift Annuities as updated on their website, https://www.acga-web.org/current-gift-annuity-rates.The payout rates range depending upon the annuitant’s age.

 You receive an immediate income stream for the rest of .your life.